 This must capture relevant business and pecuniary interests including: directorships, partnerships and employments with businesses; trusteeships and governorships at other educational institutions and charities.
-For each interest, the name of the business, the nature of the business, the nature of the interest, and the date the interest began must be recorded.
+For each interest, the name of the business, the nature of the business, the nature of the business, the nature of the interest, and the date the interest began must be recorded.